 Is The Bull and Bust Report Legit?

-Chris does appear to have recommended numerous double and triple-digit stocks over the years, but like any finance guru, he’s almost certainly recommended stuff that hasn’t worked out, too.
+He does appear to have recommended some great stocks over the years, but like any finance “guru,” he’s almost certainly recommended stuff that hasn’t worked out, too.

 So, even though it’s possible you could make decent returns following his recommendations, it’s also possible you could lose money.
 This is why I think it’s important not to go into something like this expecting everything to be a home run.

-I also don’t think it’s realistic to expect the service will help you avoid every market downturn that occurs because market crashes can happen very quickly.
+I also don’t think it’s realistic to expect the service will help you avoid every market downturn that occurs because market crashes can happen very quickly and without warning.

-The Bull and Bust Report aims to help subscribers maximize profits during bull markets and “frothy” markets caused by loose monetary policy, while minimizing losses during bear markets.
+According to the Angel Publishing website, The Bull and Bust Report aims to help subscribers maximize profits during bull markets and “frothy” markets caused by central bank policies while minimizing losses during bear markets.

 The man behind the service, Chris DeHaemer, does this by sharing his insights with subscribers in the monthly newsletters.
 And by sharing opportunities he thinks will give readers the best chance to make money regardless of what’s going on in the market.